Complete Guide to Renting Your ADU in San Diego

-What is an ADU Rental?
+What is ADU Rental?

 Can I rent out my ADU?
 Can I build an ADU on a rental property?